برجاء الإنتظار ...

 There were no side effects reported in the majority of overdose reports.
 The most frequently occurring symptoms reported with overdose in adults and children included abdominal pain, sleepiness, thirst, headache, vomiting, and hyperactivity.

-Try to take Bronchofast tablets as prescribed.
+Try to take BRONCHOFAST as prescribed.
 However, if you miss a dose, just resume the usual schedule of one tablet once daily.

 Do not take a double dose to make up for a forgotten dose.